Choice under Uncertainty

 The Maximin rule would tell us to choose A2.
 But this sounds unintuitive because there are 99 situations that would bring a better result.

-Now, we assign a rank.
+Now, we assign a rank to each alternative in each situation.
+The highest payout receives the lowest rank, the lowest payout receives the highest rank.
+Ranks are assigned by numbers.
 The lower the rank, the better.
 In this example, our lowest rank is 0.
-(But it is also possible to use 1 as the lowest rank.)
+(But it is also possible to use 1 as the starting value for the lowest rank.)

 S1S2S3S100Sum